njb-fm/univalent/README.md

 </p>
 -----

-Profiles for Archiso.

-Archiso用の設定ファイル群です。
+# Overview
+Univalent GNU/Linux is an Arch-based distro.

+# How to build
-## Preparation 準備
+## Preparation
-※The host OS must be Arch or descended in a direct from from it. 親OSはArchかArch直系である必要があります。
+※The host OS must be Arch or descended in a direct from from it.

 1. Install Archiso.
 Archisoを導入する。
 ```bash
 sudo pacman -S archiso
 ```

 2. Activate Univalent repo.
-Univalentのリポジトリを有効化する。
 ```bash
 sudo pacman-key --recv-key 048E45A1EC694BCE --keyserver keyserver.ubuntu.com
 sudo pacman-key --lsign-key 048E45A1EC694BCE